lovieedovy/lovieedovy/README.md

 · · ─ ·ʚɞ· ─ · ·

-Hiyaa !! c+h is always welcome unless im w friends
+Hiyaa !! c+h is always welcome unless im w friends (then plz ask then:p)

 W2i is also prefered too !